Skip to main content

 Recommended Videos

-Outdoor chores are a great way to get school-age kids in the habit of helping around the house.
+Outdoor chores for kids are a great way to get school-aged children in the habit of helping around the house.
 Unlike inside chores, like making a bed or cleaning the kitchen, even younger children can pitch in with outside chores.
 Completing outside chores also gets kids fresh air while doing physical activities, which is a win-win.

 When sending kids outside to do chores, remember safety is first.
 Lots of outdoor tools like leaf blowers and mowers are useful devices, but not necessarily something kids, even teens, should have their hands on until they’re ready.
 Here are 10 outdoor chores for kids that are safe, easy to do, and a big help to you.